top of page

 The Core of pbc

-lls - Integrating Language, Literacy & Life Skills
+LLS - Integrating Languages, Literacy & Life Skills

-• Demonstrate the TriSync Model - classroom leadership in action, where teacher, learner, and curriculum work together seamlessly.
+• Demonstrate the TriSync Model of classroom leadership

 Mapping the role of worksheets in pbc

-• A worksheet is evidence of learning, not the engine of learning.
+• Evidence of learning, not the engine of learning.

-• Fun and purposeful, supporting the process rather than replacing it.
+• Supports the process rather than replacing it.

 Super 7 Principles